nikosvil/3DEMFDFD/README.md

 # 3DEMFDFD

 GAIA 3DEMFDFD is a 4th-order finite difference solver used for the approximation of the residual electrical and the magnetic field in a homogeneous halfspace three-dimensional domain.
-The repository contains 3 directories with the necessary files for the solver to provide results, a config file and the shell script.
+The repository contains 2 directories with the necessary files for the solver to provide results, an empty temp folder, a config file and the shell script.
 1. halfspace
 2. repo
 3. temp